gotar1/Gun-Laws-Analysis/README.md

 #### <a id="CA-vs-TX-gun-ralated-death"></a>CA vs TX Guns Related Deaths
 ![CA vs TX gun ralated death](images/Ca-vs-Tx/cal_vs_Tex_Death.png)

-As you can see from the above chart: General trend is that Texas gun related deaths is going up while California is going down, however,

-through out the course of this analysis time from 1999-2018, California numbers are very much the same in 1999 and 2018.
-Indeed Texas have more gun

-related deaths in 2018 than California, but over all California numbers did not improve much. this become more obvious with next analogy.
+As you can see from the above chart: General trend is that Texas gun related deaths is going up while California is going down, however, through out the course of this analysis time from 1999-2018, California numbers are very much the same in 1999 and 2018.
+Indeed, Texas have more gun related deaths in 2018 than California, but over all, California numbers did not improve much. this become more obvious with next analogy.

 **Second**